You can make lots of little changes to ensure that you don't sacrifie the environment during your seasonal festivities.

 (…or cheat and just whack the leftover cranberry in with a pre-mix pack!)

 Ok, so it might not need to be as arty as the one in the recipe, but cream, ice cream, yoghurt, custard, fruit and Xmas pud will be fantastic .

 Go nuts!
 How could it go wrong?
 Scrummy!

 And if you still can’t think of anything to do with your leftovers there’s loads of ideas on one of these beautiful links: BBC Good Food, Love Food Hate Waste & All Recipes.

-There’s no excuse anymore, recycle as much of the waste from xmas as possible.
+Check your local council website for info on the what and where.
+There’s no excuse, recycle as much of the waste from xmas as possible.
 It’s the easiest thing we can all do!
 All the spirit, beer and wine bottles, boxes, card and paper and any metal and foil are all easily recycled and most places take plastic too.